status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 Keep an eye on the number of peers your currently connected to (in the above case that's `15`), as well as your [sync progress](./keep-an-eye.md#syncing-progress).

-> **Note:** 15 - 20 peers and an average sync speed of **0.5 - 1.0** blocks per second is normal on `Pyrmont` with a Pi.
+> **Note:** 15 - 20 peers and an average sync speed of **0.5 - 1.0** blocks per second is normal on `Prater` with a Pi.
 If you're sync speed is much slower than this, the root of the problem may be your USB3.0 to SSD adapter.
 See [this post](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=245931) for a recommended workaround.

 ### Mainnet advice